-We can filter samples using sterile 35 micron filters before sorting (\$1 per filter).
+We can filter samples using sterile 40 or 70 micron filters before sorting (\$1 per filter).

 Cells sticking to the sides of collection tube may also affect your cell yield.
-Precoating the collection tubes with fetal bovine serum helps to prevent this.
+Precoating the collection tubes with fetal calf serum helps to prevent this.